ConservationInternational/trends.earth/docs/source/for_users/training/settings.rst

 **d.
 Disclaimer Text** - Disclaimer statement that applies to one or more elements in the reports such as data.
      The default statement reads:

-`The provided boundaries are from Natural Earth, and are in the public domain.
+`The provided boundaries are from geoBoundaries (www.geoboundaries.org), and areunder the CC BY 4.0 license.
 The boundaries, names and designations used in Trends.Earth do not imply official endorsement or acceptance by Conservation International Foundation, or by its partner organizations and contributors.`

 It is available as a QGIS layout variable named :code:`te_report_disclaimer`.